 I was happy to receive a list with coordinates of the new bordermarkers from Sara Pijuan, head of the Andorra Cartography Department.
 This is the list:

-It took some effort to convert them to wgs84-coordinates (download them as a gpx or kml).
+It took some effort to convert them to wgs84-coordinates and on august 25th during our visit I checked the readings myself (download them as a gpx or kml).
 They are concentrated around the lake of Estany de les Abelletes.
 I am looking forward to visit them in two weeks on 25 August.
 Let’s show their locations in detail on a map with the new borderline.
 I attributed my own numbers to the six markers to keep all six of them in a numerical order.

 Question 1: why are they only placed in the lower part of this new borderline?
 I think I know why: see the last paragraph.
 Another question: he alternation of markers and crosses seems arbitrary, why not six stone markers?
 But the best judgment of that aspect will be in the terrain itself.
 Let’s show more in detail the cluster of cross 1a and markers 2 & 3: